-Condensate quantities reported by Rosstat are included under NGL rather than crude oil.
+Condensate quantities reported by Rosstat are included under natural gas liquids (NGL) rather than crude oil.

 Jet kerosene output is confidential and estimated based on historical refinery throughput growth rate.
-No information on Vacuum Gas Oil is available.
+No information on vacuum gas oil is available.

 Jet kerosene consumption split between international and domestic aviation is unknown so consumption is equally split between the two flows.